RunProgram/ReconPot/README.md

-# Recon Jammer, a poisoned admin honeypot
+# Web Recon Honeypot, a poisoned admin honeypot

 ## 🛠️ Technologies Used
 - Apache2